Transport in Poland: Tram

 Since the 1990s, a number of cities attempts to upgrade certain parts of their networks to the light rail standard (called szybkie tramwaje, En. fast trams).
 The most notable investments are Poznań Fast Tram and Kraków Fast Tram with the underground 1.5 km premetro section.

 Trolleybus

 Trolleybuses can be found in three cities: Gdynia (with some lines reaching Sopot), Lublin and Tychy.

 Rapid transit

 The first metro line was opened in Warsaw in 1995.
 Part of the second line was opened in 2015.
 This is part of the country's rail transport infrastructure.
-There are no official plans to build metro in other cities due to the lack of funds, but there is an ongoing debate whether they should be built, especially in Kraków.
+There is an ongoing debate whether a new metro or premetro should be built in Kraków.
+The current President of Kraków, Aleksander Miszalski, supports the idea and has declared that first works will commence in 2028.